 As mentioned earlier, the biggest challenge is our incredible ability to find reasons to not do something that we know will be difficult, especially when the reward is not immediate.
 It’s a mental block that you need to push through.

 Learning to play an instrument, especially one that takes a certain degree of finesse like the violin, demands patience and diligence.
 And becoming good takes tons of grit and determination as well.

 The honest truth is: when you start, you will be bad, for no other reason than you’re learning a new skill.
-You should not expect to be able to play exactly what you want to from the word “go”.
+You should not expect to be able to play the amazing violin solos you want to from the word “go”.